hopecrichlow/cookie-stand/README.md

 Southcenter     |      11    |     38     |        1.9
 Bellevue Square |      20    |     48     |        3.3
 Alki            |      3     |     24     |        2.6

+#Style Guide

+1. A custom Google font for highlights
+2. A specified standard san-serif web font for data (such as Arial, Verdana, or Helvetica)
+3. A specified standard serif web font for text (such as Georgia, Times, etc.)
+4. Specified different font colors for all three font usages
+5. A background color for the default page background (make sure font colors have good contrast and are readable on this background)
+6. A different background color for elements such boxes and tables (so make sure the font colors contrast against this well, too!)
+7. Anything else you'd like to add related to style.
+But remember: simplicity, clarity,  and consistency are good things in design.